China sends supplies to flooded area, rebuilds barriers | Science-Environment

 - China

-Trucks carrying water and food on Sunday streamed into a Chinese city at the centre of flooding that killed at least 58 people, while soldiers laid sandbags to fill gaps in river dikes that left neighbourhoods under water.
+Trucks carrying water and food on Sunday streamed into a Chinese city at the center of flooding that killed at least 63 people, while soldiers laid sandbags to fill gaps in river dikes that left neighborhoods underwater.

-Residents cleared away mud, wrecked cars and other debris after record rains that started Tuesday and flooded streets and disrupted train service.
-The rainfall subsided earlier in the week but some neighbourhoods still were waiting for water up to two metres (six feet) deep to drain.
+Residents cleared away mud, wrecked cars, and other debris after record rains that started Tuesday and flooded streets, and disrupted train service.
+The rains subsided earlier in the week but some neighborhoods still were waiting for water up to two meters (six feet) deep to drain.

+On Sunday, the provincial government raised the death toll to 63, with five people missing, state TV reported.
+It said 8,876 homes collapsed.

 Trucks dropped off instant noodles and other goods at a stadium in Xinxiang, 40 miles (65 km) north of the metropolis of Zhengzhou in Henan province.
 Volunteers shifted pallets of drinking water stacked higher than their heads onto other trucks for distribution.